okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api-overview/index.md

 ## Links

-Object whose property names are link relation types (as defined by [RFC5988](http://tools.ietf.org/html/rfc5988)) and values are either a Link Object or an array of Link Objects.
+Object whose property names are link relation types (as defined by [RFC5988](http://tools.ietf.org/html/rfc5988)) and values are either a Link object or an array of Link objects.

 - A target URI
 - The name of the link relation (`rel`)